NClouser1/othello_player/README.md

 `"[1,2]\n"`

 The coordinate system begins at the top left of the board.
 The coordinates are in [row, column] format.
 So [7,0] would indicate the lower left corner of the board.
 [0,0] indicates the top left corner and [7,7] indicates the bottom right corner.

-Be sure to terminate your response with the newline, otherwise your move will timeout.

 Returning an invalid move will forfeit the game.
 Timing out (the default timeout is 15 seconds) will also forfeit the game.